HabanaAI/Model-References/PyTorch/examples/bucketing/README.md

 ## Determining a Good Bucketing Algorithm

 Please refer to [this](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Dynamic_Shapes.html#mitigation-through-bucketing-and-padding) section for a brief discussion on the different types of bucketing algorithms.
-Broadly, there are 2 categories: 1) fast, simple but suboptimal and 2) optimization based methods.
+Broadly, there are 2 categories:
+1) fast, simple but suboptimal
+2) optimization based methods.

 In this section, different algorithms are compared based on metrics such as:
 1) Time to complete: How long did the bucketing algorithm take to run (smaller is better).